arronlacey/bio-yodie-swansea_ext/README.txt

   wp-prepare
 Some of these may be added later or to a different yodie-* repository.

-Unfortunately we had to copy over the following plugins: plugins/LuceneGaz/  required by the Disambiguation plugin
+Unfortunately we had to copy over the following plugin: plugins/LuceneGaz/  required by the Disambiguation plugin